steve28/mca66/README.md

 # mca66
-This is the serial controller that implements a REST API for the Home Theater Direct MCA-66 Home Audi distribution amplifier.
+This is the serial controller that implements a REST API for the Home Theater Direct MCA-66 Home Audio distribution amplifier.

 # Files
 * zone_list.txt: This file is a text file containing the list of zone names